dmbarbour/wikilon/docs/CommandLine.md

 * first class blocks, higher order ops: `1 [2 *] 53 repeat`
 * stable target environment for the code

 One option is a straightforward expansion into bytecode, e.g. similar to the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
 The original AO was weak for staged programming, visual DSLs, or structured programming, and wasn't strongly an '[object code](http://en.wikipedia.org/wiki/Object_code)', but it was well suited for command line interfaces.
 The result was a very Forth-like language.
 Though, in retrospect, I favor `\` as an escape for bytecode rather than `%`.
-We might also use `\{token}` for escaped tokens, and `\"text...~` for escaped multi-line texts.
+We might also use `\{token}` for escaped tokens, and `\"text...~` for escaped multi-line texts, since both of those are rare and it simplifies the recognizer.

 I propose to call the language **claw**.
 Command Language (or Line) for AWelon.